Efficient simulation of a new class of Volterra-type SDEs: Mathematical preliminaries and prerequisites

-for $0\le t \le T$, such that the above integral exists finite $\mathbb P$-a.s.
+such that the above integral exists finite $\mathbb P$-a.s.
 Moreover, we introduce the following stochastic It\^o integral of convolution type:

-for $0 \le s \le t \le T$ such that the above integral is well defined, namely, e.g., when the integrand is in $\mathcal{L}^2$.
-In Table~\ref{Table_K} we list some relevant kernels that appear the most in the literature.
+such that the above integral is well defined (e.g., when the integrand is in $\mathcal{L}^2$).
+In Table~\ref{Table_K} we list the most relevant kernels that appear in the literature.
 In particular, the Gamma kernel is denoted here by $K_{c, \alpha,\rho}$, for positive $c, \alpha, \rho$.